d-rec/drec-origin/docs/dev_docs/developer-onboarding.md

 Expected Year One kWhs
 Site Image Upload (expected image formats - PNGs, JPEGs)

 This registration page will consist of Submit (creating new entry), Reset (for resetting the page) and Back (to disappear form and go back to project details page).

 >[!NOTE]
 If user selects Single Site entry option, then site registration form will appear.
 Otherwise, form with file browse field and submit button will appear.

-### Expected Page
+### Device Onboarding Expected Page

 User will be redirected to Project Details page on the successful submission of the site details form.

 User will see tabular data of available sites against to the project upon the successful registering the site.
 Filter field will appear on top of tabular data.

 Below tabular data, “Add Site” button also will be available to add new site in the same project.

-## Device Onboarding (Site Registration)
+## Device Onboarding with Bulk Upload (Site Registration)

 Through file (needs to update the steps) and need to finalise the file type, fields in the file.

-### JWT Issuance for Devices to send generated Data:
+### JWT Issuance for Devices to send generated Data

 This is proposed feature in new system where Project Developer can request authentication token (JWT) for each device which will help server uniquely identify device and verify the token and store the meter reads of that device.
 Device would need to send the token along with power generated data to the api.

 JWT would be better with redis as lot of devices will hit meter reads api frequently storing jwt in redis especially of deivces would be efficient.

 Including Meter Reads API in AWS Lambda: This is proposed architectural change where api of meter reads would be in AWS LAMbda which will help to scale up and scale down automatically.

 #### User Login

 User fills the below details to perform login action

 - Username